Cuman raid on Poland (1101): Raid

 Shortly after Bolesław's knighting, the lands of Poland were plunged into chaos as the Cumans, a fierce nomadic tribe, who just crossed the Vistula River with wrathful fury in three places to loot.
 The Cumans, known for their swift and brutal raids, swiftly mobilized their forces, intent on spreading terror and destruction throughout the realm.

 Under the cover of night, the Cumans launched their assault, crossing the Vistula River in small but formidable groups.
 (Note: Jan Długosz confused the Cumans with the Ruthenians in his chronicle.)
 As dawn broke, the unsuspecting Polish villages were engulfed in flames, their inhabitants falling victim to the merciless onslaught.
 The Cumans, ransacked homes and farms, leaving behind a trail of devastation in their wake.

 Despite their fierceness, the Cumans soon encountered unexpected resistance.
 The small group of brave warriors who stood against the wave of invaders, led by Boleslaw III Wrymouth, fought with courage, determined to defend their homeland.
 In a decisive battle that followed, the Cumans suffered a crushing defeat, their forces scattered and broken before Bolesław's army.
 (Note: Jan Długosz confused the Cumans with the Ruthenians in his chronicle.)

 Aftermath

-From that day on, the Cumans had to reckon with the powerful force of Bolesław's rule.
+From that day on, the Cumans had to contend with the force of Bolesław's rule.
 Although they still posed a threat to the kingdom, they were never again able to strike with the same ferocity as before.
-And so, under the watchful eye of the king, Poland stood strong in the face of the dangers that beset it.
+And so, under the eye of the king, Poland stood stronger than it had previously in the face of the dangers that previously acted as major threats to security.